halcyonseeker/halcyonseeker/README.md

 - ⚡ Fun fact: ...
 -->

-**This Github is account is a read-only mirror.**

-For a full bio, contact information, and CV, see my website: https://ulthar.xyz
+For a full bio, contact information, and CV, see my website: https://thalia.srht.site (ulthar.xyz is temporarily down).

-For more reliably up-to-date code see my Gitea instance: https://git.ulthar.xyz/ymir

-I don't have a UPS for my server so sometimes my websites go down, sorry 🤷

 You can reach me via email at `ymir` **@** `ulthar.xyz`